 - permanently or temporarily deprive another person of the right to the property or any benefit from it; or

 - appropriate the property of another to the defendant’s own use or to the use of any person not entitled to it.

 For a home-invasion robbery, the term “dwelling” means a building or conveyance of any kind, including any attached porch, whether such building or conveyance is temporary or permanent, mobile or immobile, which has a roof over it and is designed to be occupied by people lodging therein at night, together with the enclosed space of ground and outbuildings immediately surrounding it.
 The enclosure need not be continuous and may have an opening for entering and exiting.
 See Jacobs v.
 State, 41 So.
 3d 1004 (Fla.
 1st DCA 2010).

 Enhanced penalties apply if “in the course of committing the home-invasion robbery” the defendant carried some kind of weapon, a deadly weapon, or a firearm.

 Florida Statute Section 812.13 – Read the statutory language for the robbery statute found in Florida Statute Section 812.13 found on the Florida Senate website including information enhanced penalties and punishments.

 Jury Instruction for Robbery – Read the standard jury instruction for robbery including definitions of “forced” and “taking.”
 Learn more about Category 1 and Category II lesser included offenses including resisting a merchant, assault, and battery.

-If you are charged with robbery in Hernando County, FL, or the surrounding counties of Pasco County, Citrus County, or Sumter County, then contact an experienced criminal defense attorney at Ashley M. Aulls, P.A..
+If you are charged with robbery in Hernando County, FL, or the surrounding counties of Pasco County, Citrus County, or Sumter County, then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
 A variety of defenses exist to these types of crimes of violence.
 Call (352) 593-4115 to discuss your robbery or armed robbery case today with Attorney Ashley Aulls.